Enquiry List () (0)

 Alleviating Transient Hazards of Construction Sites

-Construction is one of the most fast paced and ever-changing industries on the planet, valued at $1.589 trillion in 2021 and, as of January 2022, employs 7.5 million people in the United States alone.
+Construction is one of the most fast paced and ever-changing industries on the planet, valued at $2.1 trillion in 2024 and employs 7.8 million people in the United States alone.
 With the vastness of the sector comes a variety of hazards that workers are exposed to, making accidents prevalent and often unprecedented.
 It is therefore vital to ensure that workers are aware of the dangers in their role and implement suitable measures should an emergency occur.

 OSHA standard 1926.50(g) stipulates that where the eyes or body of any person may be exposed to injurious corrosive materials, suitable facilities for quick drenching or flushing of the eyes and body shall be provided within the work area for immediate emergency use.
 Furthermore, ANSI standards stipulate that such equipment must be within 10 seconds of the hazard and free from obstructions to provide immediate care to the casualty.